Title IX and VAWA protections

 The decision to file a formal report or complaint about sexual violence and sexual assault is a personal choice.
 We’re here to help you understand your options and the resources available, whether you decide to report or not.
 If you decide not to file a formal report, UOPX resources are still available to you for counseling, academic support and other needs.
 Behavior that is covered by Title IX/Title VII/VAWA includes, but is not limited to:

-Inappropriate language, humor and/or jokes, or common expressions that target or are discriminatory toward a specific gender, sexual orientation, gender expression, gender identity, or nonconformity to sex stereotypes.
+Inappropriate language, humor and/or jokes, or common expressions that target or are discriminatory toward a specific gender (including pregnancy or childbirth), sexual orientation, gender expression, gender identity, gender transition, transgender status, or gender variance.

 - Nonconsensual sexual contact

 - Taking sexual advantage of a consensual or nonconsensual person

 - Displaying inappropriate sexual images that are offensive and unwelcome

 - Exchanging sexual images, sexual acts or dating for grades or advancement

 - Intimate partner violence, committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.